ml-research/vlol-dataset-gen/README.md

 ### Decision rule

-The labels of each generated train are derived from the prolog classification rule noted in `TrainGenerator/classification_rule.pl`.
+The labels of the generated train are derived from the selected prolog classification rule.
-The generated trains are subject to a balanced distribution of the individual classes so that we have an equal number of trains heading eastbound and westbound within our dataset.
+The generated trains are subject to a balanced class distribution accordingly we have an equal number of trains heading eastbound and westbound within our dataset.
 Be aware that defining a very specific decision rules can have a strong influence on the distribution of train attributes, which in turn can lead to similar images being generated as it might become difficult to create random variations based on a very specific rule.